95% Of Trafficked Women Are Edo Girls - Catholic women Cry Out

-Women under the aegis of Africa Faith and Justice Network Nigeria (AFJNN) have called on traditional rulers in Edo State to intensify the campaign against illegal migration and trafficking in persons in their various domains.
+Catholic Women - Women under the aegis of Africa Faith and Justice Network Nigeria (AFJNN) have called on traditional rulers in Edo State to intensify the campaign against illegal migration and trafficking of persons in their various domains.

 The group advised the youths to take advantage of their God-given talents and acquire the necessary skills for self-empowerment.

 The group’s Coordinator, Rev. Sister Eucharia Madueke, spoke during visits to the palace of Onogie of Ujeogba, HRH Izuware 1, Solomon Ogieaga; Odionware of Ugbogui, Pa Uwaifo Osemwengie; and the Onogie of Ogwa, HRH Zaiki Ehizogie 11.

 She said they decided to embark on the campaign following alarming statistics indicating that 95 percent of Nigerians trafficked to Libya, Italy and other parts of Europe were from Edo, saying that Ishan and Binis form the bulk of those who are being trafficked.